unimarkup/specification/Middleend_Reference.md

   - `<language tag>-text` ...--text-- Contains the text of a block element entry in the language set as `<language tag>`
   - `<language tag>-attributes` ...--text-- Contains the attributes of a block element entry in the language set as `<language tag>`

-- New columns inside the variables table
+- New columns inside the variable table
   - `<language tag>-value` ...--text-- Contains the value of a variable entry in the language set as `<language tag>`
+  - `<language tag>-description` ...--text-- Contains an optional description of a variable entry in the language set as `<language tag>`

-- New columns inside the macros table
+- New columns inside the macro table
   - `<language tag>-body` ...--text-- Contains the body of a macro entry in the language set as `<language tag>`
+  - `<language tag>-description` ...--text-- Contains an optional description of a macro entry in the language set as `<language tag>`

 - New columns inside the metadata table
   - `<language tag>-preamble` ...--text-- Contains the preamble of a Unimarkup file entry in the language set as `<language tag>`

+- New columns inside the abbreviation table
+  - `<language tag>-content` ...--text-- Contains the content of an abbreviation entry in the language set as `<language tag>`

+- New columns inside the note table
+  - `<language tag>-content` ...--text-- Contains the content of a note entry in the language set as `<language tag>`

+- New columns inside the literature table
+  - `<language tag>-data` ...--text-- Contains the data of a literature entry in the language set as `<language tag>`

+- New columns inside the emoji table
+  - `<language tag>-unicode-glyph` ...--text-- Contains the Unicode glyph of an emoji entry in the language set as `<language tag>`

+- New columns inside the class table
+  - `<language tag>-classname` ...--text-- Contains the name of a class entry in the language set as `<language tag>`
+  - `<language tag>-attributes` ...--text-- Contains the attributes of a class entry in the language set as `<language tag>`

 ## Steps **after** content translation

-The modified database can now be used instead of a Unimarkup file to generate outputs defined in the preamble of the root entry of the metadata table.
+The modified database may now be used instead of a Unimarkup file to generate outputs defined in the preamble of the root entry of the metadata table.
 Two language tags must be set when executing Unimarkup, where one is used as default and the other one as fallback language.

 **Note:** Internally, the given database entries are copied to the internal database with the two languages being mapped to the default and fallback columns.